mostlybob/dockersnips/README.md

 $ docker run -dit <TAG> | <IMAGE ID>
 ```

-The `-dit` switch, which you can look up by issuing `docker help run`, means, inorder, detached, interactive, use a pseudo or virtual tty.
+The `-dit` switch, which you can look up by issuing `docker help run`, means, in order, detached, interactive, use a pseudo or virtual tty.
 That last one allows you to attach to the running container and see your handiwork.

 Using my previous example, I issued the following command, with this response: